dhcai21/RVHaplo/README.md

 As a small number of detected SNV sites indicates that only one strain in the sample is highly possible, the haplotype reconstruction process will stop and only output the detected SNV sites.

+`-os | --only_snv`

+Only output the SNV sites without running the haplotype reconstruction part.

 `-or | --overlap_read`

 Minimum length of overlap for creating edges between two read in the read graph.